unni-krishnan-95/copy/_posts/2019-02-06-2018-google-ctf-beginners-intro.md

 Out of all these resources, I believe that [CTF Series: Vulnerable Machines](https://bitvijays.github.io/LFC-VulnerableMachines.html) is honestly the BEST resources for CTFs.

-It's aim is mostly focused on how to approach Vulnerable VM's like the ones on [VulnHub](https://www.vulnhub.com/) and [Hack The Box](https://www.hackthebox.eu/), but it still gives you a ton of example and resources on how to find certain vulnerabilities, how to utilized given tools, and how to exploit vulnerabilities.
+It's aim is mostly focused on how to approach Vulnerable VM's like the ones on [VulnHub](https://www.vulnhub.com/) and [Hack The Box](https://www.hackthebox.eu/), but it still gives you a ton of examples and resources on how to find certain vulnerabilities, how to utilize given tools, and how to exploit vulnerabilities.

-As I said time and time again, learning the basics will drastically help improve your CTF skills.
+As I said time and time again, learning the basics will drastically help improve your skills.
 Once you get enough experience you'll start to notice "patterns" in certain code, binaries, web apps, etc. which will allow you to know if a particular vulnerability exists and how it can be exploited.

 Another thing that can help you prepare for CTFs is to read write-ups on new bugs and vulnerabilities.
 A ton of Web CTF challenges are based off of these bugs and vulnerabilities or are a variant of them - so if you can keep up with new findings and understand them, then you're ahead of the curve.